Will SEO Get Me Traffic?

 What It’s for?

 For the sake of argument, let’s assume that you are already doing your part and have a great SEO and content marketing strategy in place.
-Here’s how optimizing your website can bring more visitors to your site.
+Here’s how optimising your website can bring more visitors to your site.

 Crawlers can now understand the information on your website and bring it back to index it, which means people can search for a specific topic and potentially end up on your platform.